Dihedral Universal Deformations: Introduction

 that is {\em dihedral} in the sense that it is induced from a character, where $G$ is a profinite group and $\FF$ is a finite field of characteristic~$p$.
 We consider a deformation $\rho: G \to \GL_2(R)$ of $\rhobar$ for any complete local Noetherian algebra $R$ over $W(\FF)$, the ring of Witt vectors of~$\FF$, with residue field~$\FF$.
 We prove results in the following three settings:

 \begin{enumerate}[(1)] \item \underline{Representation theory results:}

-We fully characterise in representation theory terms when a deformation $\rho$ of $\rhobar$ as above is {\em dihedral}.
+We prove useful alternate characterisations to the dihedral property of a deformation $\rho$ of $\rhobar$ as above.
 We also prove that being dihedral is an {\em infinitesimal property}, in the following sense: the universal deformation of $\rhobar$ is dihedral if and only if all infinitesimal deformations are dihedral.

 \item \underline{Number theory results:}